“Only the dead have seen the end of the war.” ―Plato, 5th century BCE

 A realistic, slogging campaign

 The game itself takes five years.
-No, not five actual years, but five rounds in-game, which equal one year of the campaign apiece.
+No, not five actual years, but five rounds in-game, which equals one year of the campaign apiece.

 I really like the level of realism that comes with a lot of wargames.
 In order to mimic real-world events and logistics.
 Julius Caesar uses a card system for troop movement, and the way they handle these elements is really cool in my opinion.
 If troops want to move quickly then they won’t be able to replenish troops, but if they stay and fortify their position they’ll be able to bolster troop numbers considerably compared to when they’re on the march.
 It’s these little elements of life mimicking art that has always fascinated me about board game mechanics and Julius Caesar is full of them.